mariesweeney900/ProgDA_AssignmentMD/README.md

 uniform([low, high, size])	Elucidates samples from a uniform distribution.

+The chosen sample are uniformly distributed over the half open interval, i.e low and high.
+It incorporates low values but eliminates high.
+Any amount that falls within the choice interval is deemed of equal liklihood to be chosen by uniform.

 normal([loc, scale, size])	Elucidates random samples from a normal (Gaussian) distribution.

+The normal distribution represents the frequently presented distribution of samples each with a unique distribution occuring randomly, often in nature.

 The use of seeds in generating pseudorandom numbers